 The method of recognition can take many forms.
 As a company, decide if you will give days off, gift cards, cash, etc. However, don’t let these be the only forms used for recognizing your team members.
 A nice letter, on company letterhead, or a note of thanks can go a long way in motivating your team and building a “thriving” organizational culture.

-Design a continuous recognition program and implement it.
-Watch your team members and organization thrive.
+Once you design a continuous recognition program and implement it, you will watch your team members and organization prosper